 Slayer Just Wanted To Be Venom – 1983

 These days, we think of Slayer as a burly, hardcore group of dudes who don’t need glam fashion or radio success to make them rock legends.
-But in 1983, Slayer were still just a bunch of late teens who really, really liked Venom, and their early performances show just how much they’ve developed their own identity over the years.
-From the unspeakably tight outfits to the synchronized headbanging, this 1983 performance – not Slayer’s first, but arguably the first on film – reminds us that even extreme metal’s forefathers were once trying to keep up in the Spandex Arms Race.
+But in 1983, they were still just a bunch of late teens who really, really liked Venom, and their early performances show just how much they developed their own identity over the years.
+From the unspeakably tight outfits to the synchronized headbanging, this 1983 performance – not Slayer’s first, but possibly the first on film – reminds us that even extreme metal’s forefathers were once trying to keep up in the Spandex Arms Race.

 Nirvana Were Basically A Thrash Metal Band – 1986

 After grunge changed music as we know it in the ’90s, Nirvana were rewritten as the sensitive, uneasy saviors of rock, who injected emotions into heavy music in order to save it.
 But this forgets that Kurt Cobain and Krist Novoselic were deep into hardcore punk and metal bands like Black Flag and Celtic Frost, the same guys who Exodus and S.O.D. were listening to.
 This early performance footage sees Nirvana banging their heads through chugging breakdowns to the point where they’re simply a series of flashing hair colors.
 Make no mistake: these dudes shredded.

 The Red Hot Chilli Peppers Are The Gimmicky Skate Band In A Bad ’80s Movie – 1986